 Würzburg Residence

-It was really a cold day when I took this photo of a frozen fountain on the grounds of the Würzburg Residence (Würzburger Residenz).
-The Baroque palace which was completed in 1744 is part of the UNESCO World Heritage List.
+It was a cold day when I took this photo of a frozen fountain on the grounds of the Würzburg Residence (Würzburger Residenz).
+The Baroque palace saw its completion in 1744.
+Today it is part of the UNESCO World Heritage List.

 Jindřichův Hradec in Bohemia